Gayle Benson

 Gayle Marie LaJaunie Bird Benson (born January 26, 1947) is an American businesswoman who is the owner of the New Orleans Saints of the National Football League (NFL) and the New Orleans Pelicans of the National Basketball Association (NBA).
 She became the principal owner of the Saints and Pelicans following the death of her husband, Tom Benson, in 2018.

 Early life

-She was born Gayle Marie LaJaunie, the daughter of Francis J. LaJaunie (January 5, 1924 – July 18, 2010), and Marie Folse LaJaunie (1924 – May 30, 2010).

-She grew up in Algiers, New Orleans, and attended St. Joseph, St. Anthony and Holy Name of Mary schools.
-She graduated from Martin Behrman High School in 1966.
+The daughter of Francis J. (January 5, 1924 – July 18, 2010), and Marie LaJaunie (née Folse; July 2, 1924 – May 30, 2010), Gayle Marie LaJaunie grew up in Algiers, New Orleans, and attended St. Joseph, St. Anthony and Holy Name of Mary schools before graduating from Martin Behrman High School in 1966.

 Career

 Early career

 Benson began her career in receptionist and secretarial positions while doing interior design before buying and renovating businesses with her second husband, Thomas "T-Bird" Bird.
 Following their divorce, Benson continued an interior decorating business called Gayle Bird Interiors, Ltd.

 In the first ten years, Gayle and her then-husband Thomas Bird, renovated one hundred properties.